sthithpragya/Max-Information-Configuration-Exploration-MICE-/learning/nuSVR/README_instructions.txt

 1) Configure the param.yaml in main 'learning' directory

-2) Make a directory 'thundersvmPackage'

-3) Add the thundersvm package in 'thundersvmPackage' and build.
+2) Add the thundersvm package in 'thundersvmPackage' and build.

-4) Build the target files here:
+3) Build the target files here:

 	mkdir build
 	cd build
 	cmake ..
 	make

-5) Learning the inverse dynamics:
+4) Learning the inverse dynamics:

 	./1_GRID_SEARCH_CV.sh	- Searches the best C and Gamma combinations from C and Gamma list